 Connect an iCal Feed

-All three providers appear in the same dashboard.
-You can create syncs between any combination — Google ↔ Google, Google ↔ Outlook, iCal → Google, iCal → Outlook, or multi-calendar syncs combining all three.
+All provider types appear in the same dashboard.
+You can create syncs between any valid combination — Google ↔ Google, Google ↔ Outlook, CalDAV ↔ Google, CalDAV ↔ Outlook, iCal → Google, iCal → Outlook, iCal → CalDAV, or multi-calendar syncs combining them.

 Related: [How to Sync Google Calendar with Outlook](/blog/sync-google-calendar-with-outlook), [Two-Way Sync Outlook and Google Calendar](/blog/two-way-sync-outlook-google-calendar), [How Calendar Sync Works](/blog/how-calendar-sync-works), [One-Way vs Two-Way Calendar Sync](/blog/one-way-vs-two-way-calendar-sync)